Arrow (symbol): History

-Usage
+Main usage

 Arrows are universally recognised for indicating directions.
 They are widely used on signage and for wayfinding, and are often used in road surface markings.

+A two-way road may be indicated by "↕" or "⇅".

+In mathematics and physics

 Upward arrows are often used to indicate an increase in a numerical value, and downward arrows indicate a decrease.

 In mathematical logic, a right-facing arrow indicates material conditional, and a left-right (bidirectional) arrow indicates if and only if, an upwards arrow indicates the NAND operator (negation of conjunction), an downwards arrow indicates the NOR operator (negation of disjunction).

+Use of arrow symbols in mathematical notation developed in the first half of the 20th century.